Rethinking STS and NLI in Large Language Models: Collective Human Opinion

 Capturing the distribution of human opinions under large neural models is non-trivial, especially for continuous values.
 Applying Bayesian estimation to all model parameters in large language models is theoretically possible, in practice it is prohibitively expensive in both model training and evaluation.
 Deriving uncertainty estimates by integrating over millions of model parameters, and initialising the prior distribution for each are both non-trivial~\citep{wang2022uncertaintysts}.

-Instead of estimating key parameters of a standard distribution (e.g.\ $\mu$ and $\sigma$ in a Gaussian distribution) to fit the collective human opinions, in this work, we propose estimating personalised ratings which simulate individual annotations, and then computing the collective distribution.
+Bypassing estimating key parameters of a standard distribution (e.g.\ $\mu$ and $\sigma$ in a Gaussian distribution) to fit the collective human opinions, in this work, we propose estimating personalised ratings which simulate individual annotations, and then compare the two collective distributions.
 Specifically, we prompt LLMs by setting the system role with different personas characterised by age, gender, educational background, profession and other skills.
 It is assumed that LLMs can make persona-specific judgement within the capability and background of the role.

-\paragraph{Hypothesis:} If language models are capable to do personalised assignment matching the ability of different roles, a helpful assistant should give more accurate estimations than a five-year old child on the complex semantic reasoning tasks, and a linguistic expert is better than an assistant, a NLP PhD student should have comparable judgement to a NLP expert.
+\paragraph{Hypothesis:} If language models are capable to do personalised assignments that match the ability of different roles, a helpful assistant should give more accurate estimations than a five-year old child on the complex semantic reasoning tasks, and a linguistic expert is better than an assistant, a NLP PhD student should have comparable judgement to a NLP expert.
 Judgements collected from different roles should be close to the distribution of the collective human opinions gathered by crowd-sourcing.